vboussange/EvoId.jl/docs/src/index.md

 - [Champagnat and Ferriere second article - 2008](https://www.tandfonline.com/doi/full/10.1080/15326340802437710)

 ## Similar packages
-[Agents.jl](https://juliadynamics.github.io/Agents.jl/) This package is oriented towards general ABM modelling, and thus is not as efficient and easy to deploy as ABMEv.jl for simulating stochastic models of structured populations.
+[Agents.jl](https://juliadynamics.github.io/Agents.jl/) This package is oriented towards general ABM modelling, and thus is not as efficient and easy to deploy as EVOID.jl for simulating stochastic models of structured populations.